mylonasc/mylonasc.github.io/_posts/2019-02-09-reverseeng.md

 Bottom line is that I got bored of it in one day - maybe I'll revisit it with this *compressive sensing* idea for getting the signal out of a time sub-sampled video.

+# More on the code
+For producing the carrier frequency you can either use a dedicated circuit with an oscillator or do it by software and rely on accurate timing and a fast dedicated micro-controller.
+I went with the latter - this is a technique called [bit-banging](https://en.wikipedia.org/wiki/Bit_banging).

+The problem with bit-banging is that the timing of the micro-controller is not going to be so reliable (the micro-controller has to do other stuff as well).
+The timing issues were solved by trial and error: I was running the same code with slighly different delays until the signals in Audacity were matching for 1s and 0s.